I7-Examples/Bronze/docs/source.txt

 Understand "rooms" or "places" as seeking room list.
 Seeking room list is an action out of world.
 Carry out seeking room list: say "Thus far you have visited [the list of visited rooms]."

 Understand "objects" or "things" as seeking object list.
 Seeking object list is an action out of world.
-Carry out seeking object list: say "Thus far you have seen [list of listable things]."
+Carry out seeking object list: say "Thus far you have seen [a list of listable things]."

 Definition: a thing is listable:
 	if it is the player, no;